Skip to content

 Deciding on Aftercare

-You generally have three main options: Private Cremation (ashes returned), Communal Cremation (ashes scattered), or Burial (home or cemetery).
+You generally have three main options: private and communal cremation options, or burial (home or cemetery).

 OptionDescriptionKey Consideration